Results and summary of the Moto2 race in Assen:

 Latest MotoGP Results

-Results and summary of the MotoGP race in Jerez:
+Results and summary of the Moto3 race in Assen:

-Results and summary of the Moto2 race in Jerez:
+Results and summary of qualifying for the Moto2 class in Assen:

-Results and summary of the Moto3 race in Jerez:
+Results and summary of qualifying for the Moto3 class in Assen:

 The last practice session before the serious business starts kicked off with a real surprise from our favourite temperamental rookie Romano Fenati, who immediately posted the best time of the weekend to lead the early part of the session by over three tenths of a second.
 The Italian’s time stood until the final three minutes, when the championship leader snuck ahead just about.
 Pecco Bagnaia completed the practice hat-trick by taking another headline, seven hundredths of a second ahead of Fenati.

 In the warm – but less so than Friday afternoon – Assen morning there was no hurry to improve at the top or escape the dreaded Q2 positions.
 The most popular look for the morning session was the used medium front-soft rear tyre combination, with the likes of Marquez or Morbidelli predictably going harder, on the medium rear.
 While the Italian ended up in the medical centre for a precautionary check-up, the world champion wobbled his way into the lead of the session, showing similarly impressive pace on the medium as on the hard one day ago.